-- a computer with a working speakers and mic (a headset is best), and most importantly
+- a computer or phone with working speakers and mic (a headset is best), and most importantly

 - the courage to try

-The best online English speaking practice sites I’ve found
+The best online English speaking practice sites in 2020

 italki is the first place I would start.
 It is where I go myself for my own language learning lessons (you can read about my very first lesson here.)
 I find the paid teachers and tutors most helpful, but you can find a free speaking partner there as well.